 - Insurance.
 When we adopted Hobbes, I didn’t look at pet insurance.
 Now I am researching it.
 The challenge is many companies won’t insure the other leg for ACL tears.
 Yes, 40-60% of dogs will tear the other leg’s ACL.
 I found one company that will cover the other leg 1 year after he completes his therapy sessions.
 Thanks to Dr. Nancy Kay, DVM, author of “Speaking for Spot” for these great references – North American Pet Health Insurance Association and Pet Insurance Review (compares cats and dog plans).
+Here is a 2017 review of pet insurances.
 Ask questions.

 - Hindsight.
 People ask “How did Hobbes tear his ACL?”
 We don’t know.
 Looking back, I realize last winter during walks, he wasn’t sitting at corners.
 He was slower to sit.
 He wasn’t running fast as much.
 He was trotting more.
 Then suddenly he was carrying his leg up.
 The vet said it could be a tear.
 We went to Twin City Animal Rehab and Sports Medicine and tried to avoid surgery.
 Then Hobbes twisted his knee.
 He needed surgery.
 A few days after surgery, Hobbes was back getting laser treatments and soon using the “spa.”